 |Rock Crystal Rough Point Stick Beads from Etsy|

-With the crystals purchased and the shell casings cleaned, Hubby and I headed to the garage where he drilled a hole into the top of each casing (wearing eye protection, of course!).
+With the crystals purchased and the shell casings cleaned, Hubby and I drilled a hole into the top of each casing (wearing eye protection, of course!)

 One thing to note: although more uniform, the pipe cutter slightly curves the end of the casing inward.